Colonial Williamsburg: Outlying landscapes and viewsheds

 Goodwin, who served as a liaison with the community, as well as with state and local officials, was instrumental in such efforts.
 Nevertheless, some in the Rockefeller organization, regarding him as meddlesome, gradually pushed Goodwin to the periphery of the Restoration and by the time of his death in 1939 Colonial Williamsburg's administrator, Kenneth Chorley of New York, was indiscreetly at loggerheads with the local reverend.
 Goodwin's relationship with Rockefeller remained warm, however, and his interest in the project remained keen.
 Colonial Williamsburg dedicated its headquarters in 1940, naming it The Goodwin Building.

 About 30 years later, when Interstate 64 was planned and built in the 1960s and early 1970s, from the designated "Colonial Williamsburg" exit, the additional land along Merrimack Trail to Route 132 was similarly protected from development.
-Today, visitors encounter no commercial properties before they reach the Visitor's Center.
+Today, visitors encounter no commercial properties before they reach the Visitor Center.

 In addition to considerations regarding highway travel, Williamsburg's brick Chesapeake and Ohio Railway passenger station was less than 20 years old and one of the newer ones along the rail line, it was replaced with a larger station in Colonial style that was located just out of sight and within walking distance of the historic area, on the northern edge of Peacock Hill.

 Farther afield was Carter's Grove Plantation.
 It was begun by a grandson of wealthy planter Robert "King" Carter.
 For over 200 years, it had gone through a succession of owners and modifications.
 In the 1960s after the death of its last resident, Ms. Molly McRae, Carter's Grove Plantation came under the control of Winthrop Rockefeller's Sealantic Foundation, which gave it to Colonial Williamsburg as a gift.
 Archaeologist Ivor Noel Hume discovered in its grounds the remains of 1620s Wolstenholme Towne, a downriver outpost of Jamestown.
 The Winthrop Rockefeller Archaeology Museum, built just above the site, showcased artifacts from the dig.
 Colonial Williamsburg operated Carter's Grove until 2003 as a satellite facility of Colonial Williamsburg, with interpretive programs.
 The property has since been sold.